jrwinget/proximal/docs/CONTRIBUTING.md

 * Use a clear and descriptive title
 * Provide a step-by-step description of the suggested enhancement
-* Explain why this enhancement would be useful to most Trellis users
+* Explain why this enhancement would be useful to most Proximal users
 * Consider how it might help users with different planning styles and needs
 * List any alternatives you've considered